flancian/garden/bootstrap.md

 Oh nice, I came here to write this and it was already written, or started anyway :)

+The above and below, like Flancia, are all written half tongue in cheek.

+Some more things I want to think of every day:

 - [ ] [[gate gate paragate parasamgate bodhisatta]]